hsmaan/CovidGenotyper/README.md

 distance, and plot data fetching steps are all pre-processed for GISAID public sequence data.
 Once users upload in-house sequencing data, these steps are re-performed with the concatenation of user and public data.
-DNA distance calculation uses a heuristic to expedite processing time (see below).
+DNA distance and UMAP calculations use a heuristic to expedite processing time (see below).

 #### Sequence and metadata retrieval